Hopin targets hybrid, in-person events with Boomset buy

 The global video conferencing and events market received a boost after the COVID-19 pandemic sparked a mass shift to online working, learning and socialising.
-Companies, such as Cisco (CSCO.O), Microsoft (MSFT.O), Zoom (ZM.O) and Hopin saw the number of meeting participants skyrocket.
+Companies, such as Cisco, Microsoft, Zoom and Hopin saw the number of meeting participants skyrocket.

 Hopin’s platform allows meeting participants to network online in new ways, exchange virtual business cards, and get a summary of their connections after an event.